Rotisserie Duck with Pomegranate Glaze

 Don’t have a rotisserie?
 That’s OK – set your grill up for cooking on indirect medium-high heat, as described in the recipe; then put the grate back on the grill, put the duck over the drip pan, breast side down, and cook for 30 minutes.
 Flip the duck breast side up and cook until done.

 Muscovy duck has a very strong taste – it tastes like dark meat poultry, only more so.
 As a fan of dark meat, I really, really loved it.
-It also cooked very quickly; it was done on the short end of my cooking time when compared to a long island duck.
+It also cooked very quickly; it finished quicker than a long island duck.
 And you get more meat in the breast of the Muscovy duck.
 But I think the legs of long island ducks taste better – the lean meat of the Muscovy does not come out as tender in the legs.
 I found it to be a tradeoff; more breast meat, with great taste, but not as good of leg meat.
 I’m going to have to do more taste testing to figure out which one I prefer.

 *Oh, darn, whatever shall I do.
 More duck, please!